ICP-Y2/workshop-week-2-motion19/README.md

 ## **Online Circuit Simulation**
 1.2.
 Learning Reflection

-Write a brief note about the results of the Series Battery Combination simulation.
-We observed that when four 1.5v battery is connected in series connection, the multimeter showed overall voltage of 6v.
-Hence, when the batteries are connected in series, the overall voltage across the circuit is the sum of the voltage of the batteries.

 ``Go to the Tinkercad Web App (https://www.tinkercad.com/), login and simulate the circuit as given requirements.``